 A trip to Culebra Puerto Rico is not complete without a visit to the world-famous Flamenco Beach.
 A former naval munitions training ground, Flamenco still has a rusty war tank on the west end of the beach.
 The contrast of the tank against the blue waters is awe-inspiring.
-Flamenco’s attractive shoreline and clear waters are not the only reasons it is always on the world’s best beaches list.
+Flamenco’s attractive shoreline, white sand, and crystal clear waters are not the only reasons it is always on the world’s best beaches list.
 The coral reefs are also must-sees.

 7. National Wildlife Refuge

 The national wildlife refuge that was created by President Theodore Roosevelt contains more than 20% of Culebra Puerto Rico.
 Anyone who loves nature will include the refugee in this/her itinerary.
 It consists of more than 20 cays and a long stretch of Culebra’s coastline.
 The island is renowned for its turtle population.
 Most of them are on the endangered list.

 The aim of this refuge is to preserve these species.
 It is also a habitat for seabird nesting grounds- the largest in the Caribbean, as a matter of fact.
 If bird-watching is your hobby, then the national wildlife refuge in Culebra Puerto Rico will fulfill your wildest dreams.

 Other Things to Do in Culebra, Puerto Rico

 If you have already gone to all those 7 destinations mentioned above and yet you still have more time in your hands, here’s a good news.
 You will never run out of fun things to do in Culebra.

 Apart from beautiful beaches, the islands of Culebra and Vieques also have bio bays.
 But, the Mosquito Bay in Vieques is said to display the brightest bioluminescent experience in the world.
 If you’re up for an unforgettable nighttime adventure, this is the place to go.